Monday 22 February 2021

 If your only objective is to reduce your electricity bill then a cheaper alternative would be to give primary consideration to insulating your property, through draft-proofing, insulating the loft and the installation of double glazing.

-There are also the aesthetic implications to consider, as bulky solar panels on your otherwise charming French farmhouse may not be to everyone's taste.
+There are also the aesthetic implications to consider, as bulky and intrusive solar panels on your otherwise charming French farmhouse may not be to everyone's taste.